Takeru Kobayashi

-Takeru "Tsunami" Kobayashi (小林 尊, Kobayashi Takeru) is a retired Japanese competitive eater.
+Takeru "Tsunami" Kobayashi (小林 尊, Kobayashi Takeru) is a Japanese former competitive eater.
 Described as "the godfather of competitive eating", he is a six-time Nathan's Hot Dog Eating Contest champion and widely credited with popularizing the sport.

 Competition and records

 Born in Nagano, Japan, he won the 2000 Japanese variety show TV Champion Gluttony Championship by eating 16 bowls of ramen in 1 hour in the final.
 Also competing in the popular TV show Food Battle Club, he went on to win the final round of several stages, besting his mentor and previous champion.
 This resulted in a frenzy of fame for him in Japan and Asia before he appeared in the United States.

 Kobayashi set his first world record in western culture in his rookie appearance on July 4, 2001, when he ate 50 hot dogs in 12 minutes at the Nathan's Coney Island Hot Dog Eating Contest, almost doubling the previous record of 25 1/8.
 The record was so unexpected that the organizers ran out of signs indicating how many hot dogs Kobayashi had eaten and had to resort to handwritten signs.
 He would go on to break his own record three times in winning the contest 6 consecutive times (2001–2006).

 Kobayashi is known for having created the "Solomon Method" of separating the hot dog from the bun then breaking it in half, while eating the dogs, then dunking the buns in water to wash the dogs down quickly.
 As this method became the basis to the competition for all the competitors, it also became apparent amongst the eaters, that Kobayashi's main opponent would dunk their own buns into the water while dissolving them, allowing his opponent to cheat.
 This later resulted in Kobayashi changing his own dunking technique and refusing to eat at any further hot dog competitions unless agreeing to a "No Dunking Rule".
 After much controversy between Kobayashi and the abuse he sustained from Major League Eating, he left the competition altogether to compete in a new taco competition called The Gringo Bandito Taco Eating Challenge, sponsored by Dexter Holland from The Offspring.
 Kobayashi went on to be the undefeated champion for nine years, his best score being 159 tacos in 10 minutes, until 2018 when the competition came to an end.